 It's not often that a spin-off becomes even more beloved and successful than the original show that birthed it, but such is the case with "Frasier."
 The series follows the life of "Cheers" character Frasier Crane, a psychiatrist returning to his native Seattle, with Kelsey Grammer reprising his role as the title character.
 The show, which initially ran in the '90s and early '00s, was praised for its wit and comedic timing.

 In 2023, "Frasier" was revived for Paramount+, with Grammer once again returning in the role.
-The sequel series, renewed for a second season in July 2024, is already up for three Emmys in 2024.
+The first season of the sequel series was up for three Emmys in September 2024.
+Though it didn't win, the "Frasier" revival's second season, which premiered on Sept.
+19, 2024, could help increase the show's Emmys count.

 The cast of 'Game of Thrones' at the 67th annual Primetime Emmy Awards.